mavryk-network/mavryk-signatory/docs/bakers.md

       endorsement:
       preendorsement:
 ```
-where we have added the Ledger ID and the ledger's public key hash that we imported to octez-client.
+where we have added the Ledger ID and the ledger's public key hash that we imported to mavkit-client.

 Start signatory from the CLI or with Docker:
 ```